-In 2021, we entered into a master research services agreement with VUmc under which VUmc performs certain clinical research services and preclinical development for us under the direction of our Chief Scientific Officer.
-Under this master research services agreement, we own all rights, title, ownership and interest in and to any inventions made, created or prepared by VUmc in connection with the Agreement.
+In 2021, we entered into a master research services agreement with Amsterdam UMC under which Amsterdam UMC performs certain clinical research services and preclinical development for us under the direction of our Chief Scientific Officer.
+Under this Amsterdam UMC master research services agreement, we own all rights, title, ownership and interest in and to any inventions made, created or prepared by Amsterdam UMC.
 This agreement automatically terminates in the case of our bankruptcy.
-Either party may terminate this agreement upon 60 days' written notice for any reason or upon 60 days' written notice upon uncured material breaches of the terms of the agreement.
+Either party may terminate this agreement upon 60 days' written notice for any reason or upon 60 days' written notice upon uncured material breaches of the terms of the Amsterdam UMC master research services agreement.